 In the last two loops we simply iterate over cached blocks and divide them into $m_R \times k_c$ and $k_c \times n_R$ panels.
 These panels are then passed to the kernel to perform rank-1 updates on the $m_R \times n_R$ sub-matrix of $C$, similarly to what we have already done in the previous chapter.
 Each panel of $\tilde{B}_p$ is loaded into the L1 cache and reused for multiple panels of $\tilde{A}_j$.
 Keep in mind that $\tilde{A}_j$ and $\tilde{B}_p$ are packed differently.
 During rank-1 updates we sequentially read a panel of $\tilde{A}_j$ column by column and a panel of $\tilde{B}_p$ row by row.
 Thus, each panel inside $\tilde{A}_j$ is stored in column-major order, while each panel inside $\tilde{B}_p$ is stored in row-major order.

-Different CPU models have varying cache sizes.
+Different CPU models have different cache sizes.
 To achieve peak performance, it’s crucial to optimize three key parameters: cache sizes for L1, L2, and L3 cashes (represented by $k_c$, $m_c$, and $n_c$ respectively).
 Theoretically, these parameters should be chosen so that:

 While these values provide a good starting point, using larger values often leads to better performance in practice.
 Unfortunately (or fortunately), we cannot manually place data into the cache or control which cache levels store the data; the CPU manages this automatically using cache replacement policies.
 Therefore, cache blocking and cache reuse must be implemented at the algorithm level through, for example, well-designed loops and strategic data access patterns.